icsga/Yazz/doc/manual.md

 selecting a synth parameter.
 Modulation source requires only Function and Function ID, while Modulation Target also requires the Parameter to modulate.

 Any modulator can be adjusted in intensity and can be turned on/ off.
+Both intensity and on/ off status can themselves be modulated by other modulators.

 ## User wavetables